react-declarative/react-declarative/NOTES.md

 5. **[Dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle)**

     When you are using [IField](./src/model/IField.ts) object tree provided to [<One />](./src/components/One/) props you are not making component instances manually.
-The declarative programming makes dependency inversion.
-If answer is not good enough, see [provide and inject](./src/helpers/serviceManager.ts) and [Angular2 dependency injection](https://angular.io/guide/dependency-injection)
+The declarative programming makes dependency inversion by itself.
+If the answer is not good enough, see [provide and inject](./src/helpers/serviceManager.ts) and [Angular2 dependency injection](https://angular.io/guide/dependency-injection)